rust-lang-nursery/rust-cookbook/src/web/url/new.md

 }

 fn build_github_url(path: &str) -> Result<Url> {
-    // Hardcoded in our program.
-Caller's path will be joined to this. const GITHUB: &'static str = "https://github.com";
+    const GITHUB: &'static str = "https://github.com";

     let base = Url::parse(GITHUB).expect("hardcoded URL is known to be valid");